-As I was doing some additional work on the M1911A1 I made a while back to prepare it for animating, and while I was redoing the textures I noticed a little issue, and thought it would be interesting to document.
-“But where?” was the first thought that came to mind, and then I remembered I had this site.
-That has a blog.
-That I really never post to, and really should.
+I was doing some additional work on the M1911A1 I made a while back to prepare it for animating, and while I was redoing the textures I noticed a little issue, and thought it would be interesting to document.
+“But where?” was the first thought that came to mind, and then I remembered I had this site, that has this little news section that I really never post to, and really should.
+It’s not really news, but this is my site and I’ll break whatever rules or conventions I like!

-So I’d modeled the relevant interior bits of the model and converted them to the low poly and did all my baking in Substance Painter, and I started to notice some oddities with the materials.
+Anyway, I’d modeled the relevant interior bits of the model, converted that into the low poly and had all my baking done in Substance Painter, and I started to notice some oddities with the materials.
 Little weird lighting errors on the text engraving I’d done using various floaters (but only some of them).

 Specifically, only the text in one font.
 Everything else seemed fine.
 So I took a closer look at the baked normal and noticed that indeed, this font was baking oddly compared to others: